AnimeThemes/animethemes-api-docs/docs/anime/README.md

 ---

-An Anime API Resource represents a production with at least one opening or ending sequence.
+An anime API resource represents a production with at least one opening or ending sequence.

+For example, Bakemonogatari is an anime production with five opening sequences and one ending sequence.

 ### Fields